Rashid Rida during World War I

 In several Pan-Arabist journals of the time, the Ottoman Empire was condemned to the same extent as were the British and French, portraying it as a continuation of the Mamluk rule of oppression, humiliation, and impoverishment.
 Rida presented a more independent and sophisticated argument in Al-Manar, and dwelt much more intellectually on the consequences of the war for the people in the Middle East.
 He was far more critical of the French and the British empires and of their colonial ambitions.
 In his fatwas, Rashid Rida comprehensively explained the issue over political allegiance (bay'ah) to the Ottoman Empire, which had become one of the most important concerns in Salafi circles.
-During the early phase of the World War, Rida viewed the Ottoman Empire acted as one the final barricades against encroaching European colonialism.
+During the early phase of the World War, Rida viewed the Ottoman Empire acted as one of the final barricades against encroaching European colonialism.
 He distinguished between the Young Turks, whom he opposed vehemently, and the Ottoman state, insisting that every Muslim's loyalty is only to the Ottoman Sultan-Caliph.
 As the war continued, Rida's stance shifted; as he saw the Ottoman state as synonymous with the tyranny of Young Turks.
 Rida described the Ottoman Empire as a client-state subservient to Germany and declared that German colonialism was as much evil as British empire.
 He was particularly critical of Berlin–Baghdad railway, which he considered as part of the wider expansionist project of German imperialism.
 Over the course of the war, Rida began warning about an imminent Ottoman collapse, motivating him to look to other Muslim rulers to wage the banners of Jihad against the European powers.